 - Predicted mining waste of over one hundred billion tons of solid waste annually and growing;

 - Mine disasters across the globe witnessed in recent years resulting from mine tailings facilities failures;

 - Environmental damage including air, soil and water contamination; biodiversity and habitat loss; and

 - Negative impacts on local communities and heritage.

-The Insight Platform is being used in global mining operations to monitor, in real time, risks associated with mine tailings facilities.
+Tailings Insight is currently being used in global mining operations to monitor, in real time, geotechnical risks associated with mine tailings facilities.